-- A member considers the content of the prescription specific to the patient when evaluating the prescription for authenticity.
+- A registrant considers the content of the prescription specific to the patient when evaluating the prescription for authenticity.

-Guidance to Members Regarding Prescriptions Using Unique Identifiers
+Guidance to Registrants Regarding Prescriptions Using Unique Identifiers

 ‘Signing’ a prescription no longer refers to only a pen-and-ink signature on either a traditional prescription pad or a computer generated prescription.
 A prescriber can utilize a number of unique identifiers which can be considered equally appropriate to ‘sign’ a prescription such as;

 - an electronically captured image of a unique signature (generated on a signature pad), or